Chapleau, Ontario: Chapleau Crown Game Preserve

 Chapleau Crown Game Preserve to the north of the town is, at over 7,000 km2, the largest animal preserve in the world.
 Protected wildlife include moose, black bears, pygmy shrews, bald eagles and loons.
 The preserve is a source of tourism, drawing nature-enthusiasts and fishermen to the township.
 All forms of hunting and trapping have been forbidden in the preserve since the 1920s.
 The result is an area with abundant wildlife.
 In fact, over 2,500 moose and over 2,000 black bears reside within the game preserve.
 Logging does occur within the preserve, as does fishing.
 There are two provincial parks and cottages located within the preserve.

 Climate

 Chapleau experiences a humid continental climate (Dfb) with warm, rainy summers and long, cold, and snowy winters.

-Politics

-Chapleau was incorporated as the Corporation of the Township of Chapleau on February 1, 1901.
-Since that time it has been governed locally by a five-member council.
-The current council is made up of Mayor Ryan Biggnuculo and Councillors Rick Smith, Gerard Bernier, Nicolle Schuurman and Lisi Bernier.